30+ Family-Friendly Activities to Try This Year

 Banks Cooper and Tatum Cooper play on the 8-by-6-foot light wall in the children’s area at the Durham County Main Library.

 Discover events and programs for the whole family at the newly renovated Durham County Main Library.
 Check out The MakerLab, a space with 3D printing and modeling, coding, robotics and more, for kids interested in science and technology.
 Reserve the Multi-Sensory Environment room, a specialized area for kids to manipulate light, sound, smell and touch.
 Participate in crafting events tailored to your child’s age range.
 Check out the library’s calendar to see the wide variety of events offered, from book clubs to computer classes.
-Save the date for the third annual Library Fest on April 24-29, too!
+Save the date for the fourth annual Library Fest on April 8-13, too!

 Get out your stress at the Wreck It Rage Room.
 This experience allows you to completely wreck everything in the room using a bat, sledgehammer, golf clubs or your own two hands.
 Choose to bring your own breakables (or Wreck It will provide them for you), then spend anywhere from 10 to 35 minutes unleashing your fury.
 If you’d prefer not to break things, the Splash Room allows you and your family to splatter paint all over the room using water balloons, paint brushes and squirters.